US Avalanche Fatality Statistics: 2024-2025

 Chart showing the distribution by month of all avalanche fatalities for the 2013 through 2022 seasons (Oct 2013 - Sept 2023)

-This graph also shows the fatalities each month but not as a percentage.
-The blue bars are the average number of fatalities over ten years in that month.
-The percentage version can distort things a bit in some cases although this year the two graphs look similar.
+This graph shows the number of fatalities each month in relation to the ten year average as a percentage of the total.
+The percentage version can distort things a bit in some cases although this year the two graphs look pretty similar.

 Graphs for Statistics of just the 2024-25 Season